 - LAW 3525 White Collar Crime and Corporate Crime

 - LAW 3573 Building Contracts for a New Venture

 - MKT 3525 Marketing Law, Ethics and Social Responsibility

 - TAX 3500 Taxes

-AND, at least one course from Group B. Group B:
+At least one course from Group B:

-- LAW 3601 Law Public International Law
+- LAW 3601 Public International Law

 - LAW 3661 American Constitutional Law: Civil Rights, Liberties